 BEACHES IN BUDVA

-Jaz beach entered history in May 2007 when the Rolling Stones held their concert on this beach, north of Budva.
-The best way to reach it is to take highway towards Tivat and then, after 2,5km from Budva, look for the sign for a left hand turn.
-The beach is sheltered from the surroundings by low hill and, for better or worse, still retains the atmosphere of unrefined spontaneity.
-The 800m long beach consists of large pebbles descending into the turquoise sea.
-There are several bars and restaurants; rooms and apartments for rent, and a few hotels that are also to be found here but it majority of its users come from the large caravan site behind it, accommodating some two thousand people.
+The best way to reach it is to take the highway towards Tivat and then, after 2,5 km from Budva, look for the sign for a left-hand turn.
+The beach is sheltered from the surroundings by low hills and, still retains the atmosphere of unrefined spontaneity.
+The 1,200 m long beach consists of pebbles and sand descending into the turquoise sea.
+There are beach bars, restaurants, rooms, apartments for rent, and a few hotels that are also to be found here.

-If you continue behind the camp Jaz you will reach beach Trsteno, a deep inlet of dark blue sea with a 200 m long sandy beach.
-Due to the bad road leading to it, this beach is a bit more secluded and quieter, though this rule does not apply to the high season.
+If you continue behind the beach Jaz you will reach beach Trsteno, a deep inlet of dark blue sea with a 200 m long sandy beach.
+This beach is a bit more secluded and quieter, though this rule does not apply to the high season.
 The uniqueness of the beach is the shallow seawater, in which one should take around 100 meters of walking on the sandy carpet to get the deep of 2 meters and more.

-A short walk along a narrow foot path from the old town of Budva and hotel Avala takes you to the Mogren beach, a narrow strip a fine sand lying under precipitous rocks.
-Its two parts are joined by tunnel cutting through the rock face.
+A short walk along a narrow footpath from the old town of Budva and Hotel Avala takes you to the Mogren beach, a narrow strip of fine sand lying under precipitous rocks.
+Its two parts are joined by a tunnel cutting through the rock face.
 Due to the steep descent, the bright blue sea quickly changes to deeper colors.
 In times of south wind and strong waves, the trail to the beach is not safe, so it should be avoided.
 Mogren Beach is protected as a Category III Natural Monument, and above the beach rises Spas Hill, which is treated as a Special Natural Landscape and is also protected as a Category III Nature Monument.
 There is the fortress Mogren built on the top of the hill in the middle of the 19th century.

-The main place for enjoying the sea in Budva is the long Slovenska beach (Slovenska plaža), stretching 1,600 m from the old town marina along the bay to Hotel "Park".
-The beaches is lined with restaurants and serves as a promenade and the place with, on the other hand, means lots of people and noise.
-But here guests can find all beach entertainments and a lot of restaurants and fast food restaurants.
+The main place for enjoying the sea in Budva is the long Slovenska beach (Slovenska plaža), stretching 1,600 m from the old town marina along the bay.
+The beaches are lined with restaurants and serve as a promenade and the place with.
+Here guests can find all the beach entertainment and a lot of restaurants and beach bars.

 ST. NIKOLA BEACH

-Facing Slovenska beach lies the isle Sveti Nikola with its own beach.
-This is the largest island of this area of the Adriatic.
-The length of 2 km and its position closes the Gulf of Budva.
-The island is covered with grass typical Mediterranean vegetation, most of the conifer tree.
-Represents a 'haven for birds and is also rich in small games and deer.
+Facing Slovenska beach lies the isle Sveti Nikola (St Nicolas) with its own beach.
+This is the largest island in this area of the Adriatic.
+The length of 2 km and its position is close to the Gulf of Budva.
+The island is covered with typical Mediterranean vegetation, most of the conifer trees.
+It represents a haven for birds and is also rich in small games and deer.
 The island is called Školj by locals, which comes from Italian scoglio or from Venetian scogio meaning islet or reef.
 The island has three sandy beaches 840m long in total, with a surface of 2,700 m².
 The beaches are pebbled, and there is a restaurant and beach bar.

 This is one of the most popular beaches in Montenegro, as it is considered one of the most beautiful and longest beaches on the south Adriatic.
-It is sandy and 1950m long.
+It is sandy and 2 km long.
 With its immediate surroundings, it represents a complex tourist settlement.
-It can be regarded as a bathing zone with all accompanying facilities; a zone for sport, recreation and relaxation, with arranged green areas and various sport fields.
-In Paris in 1935, the beach of Bečići was awarded a Grand Prix “Golden Palm” as the most beautiful beach in Europe.
+It can be regarded as a bathing zone with all accompanying facilities from a zone for sport, recreation, and relaxation, with arranged green areas.
+This beach is big enough to accommodate 10,000 guests.
+The beach also has a secured parking lot with about 1000 parking spaces.

-Once a small fishing village, today, Pržno is dominated by the Hotel "Maestral" and dotted with villas and apartments, though some of the old olive groves still survive.
-The beach here is 260m long with sandy and rocky sections and is served by several restaurants and cafes.
+Once a small fishing village, today, Pržno is dominated by the Hotel "Maestral" and dotted with numerous villas and apartments, though some of the old olive groves still survive.
+The beach is 260 m long with sandy and pebbled sections and is served by several excellent fish restaurants and cafes.
 Due to the large urbanization and popularity of this place, the beach does not have enough capacity for all guests, so they go to the beach Sveti Stefan which is nearby.

-Behind Quuen's beach is Miločer beach.
-It is situated beneath a former summer residence of the royal family Karađorđević, built in 1934.
-The beach is 280m long.
-It is surrounded by a grove covering 18ha, with rare exotic tree species, such as Lebanese cedar, tropical mimosas, Japanese medlars, cactuses, agavas...
-The beach of Miločer is a high-category sandy beach, representing, with its beautiful grove and an exclusive hotel, a perfect work of nature and man Entry on that amazing beach is charged by hotel Miločer
+Behind Queen's Beach is Miločer Beach.
+It is situated beneath a former summer residence of the royal family Karađorđević, built-in 1934.
+It is a pebbled beach 280 m long, surrounded by a grove covering 18ha, with rare exotic tree species, such as Lebanese cedar, tropical mimosas, Japanese medlars, cactuses, agaves, etc. The beach of Miločer is a high-category sandy beach, representing, its beautiful grove and park, a perfect work of nature and man.

-Bordering Queen's beach and Miločer beach is St. Stefan where one side of the sandbar leading to the island is a hotel beach while the other one is open to the public.
-Both are sandy and together are more than 700m long.
-Thought quite busy, these two are never noisy or annoyingly overcrowded.
+Bordering Queen's Beach and Miločer Beach is St. Stefan where one side of the sandbar is reserved for hotel guests (hotelska plaža), and another is open for the public.
+Both beaches are sandy and together are more than 700 m long.
+Though quite busy, these two beaches are never noisy or annoyingly overcrowded.

-Next to it is Drobni Pijesak in a well sheltered cove of idyllic appearance.
-The beach is 240m long and covered with yellowish-white sand.
-On the beach there is spring of drinkable water.
-Beach is very well equipped and has a few restaurants.
+The next beach, after Galion, is Drobni Pijesak (Fine Sand) in a well-sheltered cove of idyllic appearance.
+The beach is 240 m long and covered with yellowish-white sand.
+On the beach, there is a spring of drinkable water.
+The beach is very well-equipped and has a few restaurants.
 There is quite a steep road from the highway to the beach and not too many parking spaces.
 That is why many decide to come here by tourist boats from Budva.

 PERAZIĆA DO BEACH

-The town beach (gradska plaža) of Petrovac is located in a cove around which the town developed.
-600m long and with fine reddish sand it is rather narrow and gets busy in high season but is otherwise clean and tidy.
+The town beach (Gradska plaža) of Petrovac is located in a cove around which the town was developed.
+The beach is 600m long and covered with fine reddish sand.
+It is rather narrow and gets busy in high season but is otherwise clean and tidy.
 Next to the beach, there is an extended beautiful promenade, which stretches towards the fortress Castello.
 By the end of the promenade, you will reach the boat dock, which is also a viewpoint for the whole beach, and Petrovac Bay.

-The next inlet to the south of Petrovac is Lučice, 500m on foot from the town and its beach.
-Sheltered by a verdant hill on each side, it is 220m long with red sand.
+The next inlet to the south of Petrovac is Lučice Beach, 500 m on foot from the town and its beach.
+Sheltered by a verdant hill on each side, it is 220 m long and covered with red sand.
 Several bars and restaurants operate here during the season.
 The car parking is settled among pine trees and has 300 car park lots.
 This beach is known as one of the most popular family beaches because it is ideal for children.
 It has a small water slide on the southern part of the beach with a children's playground in the shade of pine trees.

 Montenegro Hostel Team